Quick Answer

 Driving without a valid license in North Carolina can result in fines, vehicle impoundment, and increased immigration risk.
 We strongly recommend pursuing a legal path rather than driving without a license.

-Many people ask whether an ITIN can be used to get a North Carolina driver's license.
-The answer is no. An Individual Taxpayer Identification Number (ITIN) is issued by the IRS specifically for tax filing purposes.
-It does not grant any immigration status, does not authorize work in the U.S., and is not accepted by NCDMV as proof of lawful presence.
+An ITIN is not enough because it's 1 thing only: a tax processing number issued by the IRS for filing taxes.
+It does not grant immigration status, does not authorize work in the U.S., and is not accepted by NCDMV as proof of lawful presence.
+No North Carolina driver's license can be issued on an ITIN alone.

 That said, having an ITIN is still useful — it allows you to file taxes, open bank accounts, and build a credit history in the U.S. Those are all things you can do today, regardless of driver's license eligibility.